MCT Oil (Liquid Coconut Oil): The Coconut Oil Dregshealthy fats

 While oleic acid is heat stable and fine for cooking, linoleic acid definitely is not!

-Essentially then, when lauric acid and potentially other high melting point saturated fatty acids are removed from coconut oil, the resulting liquid coconut oil is not ideal at all for cooking.
-It is a far worse choice than virgin or expeller pressed coconut oil because it contains a much larger percentage of heat unstable fats.
+When lauric acid and other high melting point saturated fats are removed from coconut oil, the resulting liquid coconut oil is not ideal for cooking.
+It is a far worse choice than virgin or expeller pressed coconut oil.
+The reason is because it contains a much larger percentage of heat unstable fats.
 What’s more, the longer chain fats, linoleic acid and oleic acid, actually encourage weight gain, not weight loss (4).

 Would liquid coconut oil be a better choice than vegetable oils?
 In that case, I would agree.
 Vegetable oils like soy, corn and even canola would be far worse choices for cooking than liquid coconut oil.
 But when compared with true blue coconut oil, the scammy “liquid” versions pale by comparison.

-Do yourself a favor, if you want to experience the benefits of coconut oil for cooking or weight loss, use the real thing and skip the cleverly marketed liquid coconut oil versions.
+Do yourself a favor, if you want to experience the benefits of coconut oil for cooking or weight loss, use the real thing.
+Skip the cleverly marketed liquid coconut oil versions.

 Here’s where I buy my coconut oil in case you’d like to compare brands.